5 cents

 Another message he states throughout the book is that, "too much fear breeds misery in the land."
 I understand what these words mean, but I can't fully grasp what he means by them.
 I can understand how too much greed can bring misery in the land, but I don't understand how fear can.
 Maybe that is something I will learn being here.
 Everything here, and in the book seems to be mired in bureacracy.
 In the end he reaches the Minister of Truth and Justice, after getting past the various Provinical Commissioners.
 The same pecking order that exists in the health world that Jess works in.
 Dr. B was telling us that it's harder to reach the top of this chain of command than in other African countries, like Rwanda where you can evidently waltz into the office of the minister of health who works elbow to elbow with those below him.

 When I was finished, I gave the book to our driver K, who is a funny guy.
-For some reason he reminds me of a black Adam Clayton Jr. Pensive and meticulous, qualities you want in a driver.
+For some reason he reminds me of a black Adam Clayton, pensive and meticulous, qualities you want in a driver.
 In his downtime he said he read every newspaper and magazine he could get his hands on in Garissa and needs more to read, so I gave him Matigari.
 A strange thing about Africa, that I've had happen to me in Indonesia is that men hold hands a lot, so if you're walking along with another guy, they might just start holding your hand, which is kind of funny at first.
 You don't see men and women holding hands much, just men and men, or women and women.

 Another thing I've decided is that I really don't like goat meat.
 And they eat a lot of it here, so I'm kind of screwed.